Mariuxtheone/Teleport/doc/ADVANCEDUSAGE.md

 There you should not use classical setters but use the `Builder` setter.

-Each AsynTask is provided with an appropriate builder.
+Each AsyncTask is provided with an appropriate builder.
 The main purpose is that every time a new event is triggered, a new AsyncTask will be instantiated automatically.

 ```java
 mTeleportClient.setOnGetMessageTaskBuilder (